Welcome

-We warmly welcome you to the church in Boise.
-We are believers in Jesus Christ from all backgrounds who gather locally to be the Lord’s testimony in Boise.
-We have listed some frequently-asked questions below.
+We have listed some frequently asked questions below.
 Read through some of our responses to these questions or ask us a question of your own using the form at the bottom of the page.

 I’m looking for fellowship, but I’m not ready to attend a Sunday meeting yet.
 Can someone visit me or call me?